#GUILTY: Identifying, Preserving, and Presenting Digital Evidence

 November 28, 2017

 Presented by Jane Anderson, AEquitas Attorney Advisor

-We are becoming increasingly reliant on computers, smartphones, and other digital devices to accomplish a variety of personal and professional tasks.
-As our use of technology continues to grow, offenders continue to identify ways to exploit technology and our use of it to facilitate crimes, including as a means to intimidate and assert power and control over current and past intimate partners.
-Where technology is being used to perpetrate crimes, investigators and prosecutors can use evidence of its use to strengthen cases, support victims, and hold offenders accountable for the full range of their criminal activity.
+The way we interact with technology continues to increase and evolve as we rely on computers, smart phones, and other digital devices to complete many of our daily activities.
+Unfortunately, as technology becomes more integral to our lives, offenders increasingly misuse technology to facilitate crimes against women, and as a means to assert power and control in the course of an intimate partner relationship.
+Where technology is being used to perpetrate crimes, investigators and prosecutors can identify, preserve, and present digital evidence in order strengthen cases, support victims, and hold offenders accountable for the full range of their criminal and abusive activity.

 Allied justice system professionals including but not limited to prosecutors, law enforcement officers, community-based service providers, probation and parole officers, judges, etc. are encouraged to view the webinar recording.

 This webinar recording should qualify prosecutors for one (1.0) hour of continuing legal education credits.
 Prosecutors are encouraged to contact their state bar association in reference to application requirements and related fees.

 Click here to register for this webinar.